lesliemayeux/Election_Analysis/README.md

       * Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

   * The counties results:
-      * Jefferson county recieved 10.5% of the total vote with 38,855 votes.
+      * Jefferson county received 10.5% of the total vote with 38,855 votes.
-      * Denver county recieved 82.8% of the total vote with 306,055 votes.
+      * Denver county received 82.8% of the total vote with 306,055 votes.
-      * Arapahoe county recieved 6.7% of the total vote with 24,801 votes.
+      * Arapahoe county received 6.7% of the total vote with 24,801 votes.

 * Denver was the largest county with a total of 306,055 votes.